State of Origin – Betting Predictions and Odds

 From playing at Lang Park in 1980 in front of 19,000, to selling out two of Australia’s biggest venues, ANZ Stadium, or the MCG with over 91 500 screaming fans, State of Origin now pits the best players in the NRL from QLD and NSW against each other in a three-game series for the coveted State of Origin Shield.

-It’s been dubbed ‘the toughest game in rugby league’ and matches in 2018 (Melbourne), 2019 (Perth), 2020 (Adelaide) are being taken outside the traditional Brisbane and Sydney ‘heartland’.
+It’s been dubbed ‘the toughest game in rugby league’.
+State of Origin is going interstate in the future with matches in 2019 (Perth) and 2020 (Adelaide) taken outside the traditional Brisbane and Sydney, State of Origin ‘heartland’.

 2019 State of Origin Matches Venues and Dates